kdave/btrfsmaintenance/README.md

 and 5% (metadata).
 The system load during the balance service will be smaller and the result of space compaction still reasonable.
 Multiple data chunks filled to less than 10% can be merged into fewer chunks.
-The file data can change in large volumes, eg. deleting a big file can free a lot of space.
+The file data can change in large volumes, e.g. deleting a big file can free a lot of space.
 If the space is left unused for the given period, it's desirable to make it more compact.
 Metadata consumption follows a different pattern and reclaiming only the almost unused chunks makes more sense, otherwise there's enough reserved metadata